fendinger/kirby-osmap-field/README.md

 - Discrete storage of location name, latitude and longitude
 - Geocoding of location names and addresses
 - Repositionable marker (in case search doesn't nail it)
-- Support for multiple `map` fields per form
+- Support for multiple `osmap` fields per form
-- Support for `map` fields within `structure` fields
+- Support for `osmap` fields within `structure` fields
-- Support for `map` fields in file forms
+- Support for `osmap` fields in file forms
 - Easy to implement (See "Getting Started", below)
 - Customizable initial position and zoom— globally and on a per-field basis
 - Compatible with Kirby 2.3.0+